-Nathalie Sorrell, co-founder of Truth Be Told, is a “show and tell” woman, commissioned minister to women and a passionate personal and spiritual growth advocate.
-In February 2000, a GEO Lockhart Prison warden’s desire to have female inmates tell their stories to juveniles on probation, in combination with Nathalie’s background in Toastmasters and experience in creating, leading and speaking at women’s retreats, resulted in the development of the first Talk to Me Speaking class.
-Her husband of 40 years, Jim Walsh, became the first supporter of TBT, and has continued to support TBT as donor and Nathalie as chief listener and advisor.
+Nathalie Sorrell is a “show and tell” woman, commissioned minister to women, and a passionate personal and spiritual growth advocate.
+In February 2000, a prison warden’s desire to have female inmates tell their stories to juveniles on probation resulted in Nathalie designing the first Talk to Me Speaking class.
+Her husband of 40 years, Jim Walsh, became the first supporter of Truth Be Told and has continued to support the organization as a donor.
 Nathalie has a daughter, Sarah Orman, whose family lives in Austin, and a son, Devin Walsh, whose family lives in Asheville, NC.